Hulle107/Hulle107/README.md

 ## 🔭 I’m currently working on

- - I am working on my exam as a **Computer Technician with programming as special** [Hush Hush Diaries](https://github.com/RaiinbowSolutions/HushHushDiaries).
+I currently have nothing, I'm working on.

 ## 🌱 I’m currently learning